-- Learn the key principles for telemedicine and health. - Understand telemedical technology. - Know telemedical standards, mobile telemedicine and it applications. - Understand various applications of Body Area Network - Know the different network protocols - Familiarise various Communication technology
+- To infer the key principles for telemedicine and health.
+To define telemedical technology.
+To know telemedical standards, mobile telemedicine and it applications. - To State the principles of clinical telehealth - To understand the scope and benefits of Telemedicine To understand the limitations of Telemedicine and security in telemedicine applications

-- Apply multimedia technologies in telemedicine.

-- Explain Protocols behind encryption techniques for secure transmission of data.

-- Apply telehealth in healthcare.
+- Apply multimedia technologies in telemedicine. - Explain Protocols behind encryption techniques for secure transmission of data. - Utilize telehealth in healthcare. - Outline the basic concepts involved in telemetry based transmission and reception - Discuss the communication devices and Networks of telemedicine. - Describe telehealth systems for secure transmission of medical data and retrieval of telemedicine based information.

-- Know various safety and regulatory issues

-- Understand Data Security and Standards

-- Get familiar with Real-time Telemedicine